≪ Go to our review of Stroller & Car Seat Combos

 Our Analysis and Hands-on Test Results

-The Peg Perego Booklet is a standard size stroller with an aluminum chassis and all-wheel suspension.
+The Peg Perego Booklet is a full-size stroller with an aluminum chassis and all-wheel suspension.
 It offers a large canopy, under seat storage, and car seat attachment points for Peg infant car seats.
 This stroller is not compatible with any other brand car seat which is a limiting factor in choosing this option.

 The sections below contain information about how the Booklet performed compared to the competition.